simplex-chat/simplex-chat/blog/20240314-simplex-chat-v5-6-quantum-resistance-signal-double-ratchet-algorithm.md

 This property is well understood by the users, and most messengers that focus on privacy and security, with the exception of Session, provide forward secrecy as part of their encryption schemes design.

-### 4. Compromised long-term or session keys - mitigated by break-in recovery
+### 4. Compromised long-term or session - mitigated by break-in recovery

 This attack is much less understood by the users, and forward secrecy does not protect from it.
 Arguably, it's almost impossible to compromise individual message keys without compromising long-term or session keys.
-So the ability of the encryption scheme to recover from break-in (attacker making a copy of the device data without retaining the ongoing access) is both very important and pragmatic - break-in attacks are simpler to execute on mobile devices during short-term device access than long-term ongoing compromise.
+So the ability of the encryption to recover from break-in (attacker making a copy of the device data without retaining the ongoing access) is both very and pragmatic - break-in attacks are simpler to execute on mobile devices during short-term device access than long-term ongoing compromise.

-Out of all encryption algorithms known to us only Signal double ratchet algorithm provides the ability to recover encryption security after break-ins.
-This recovery happens automatically and transparently to the users, without them doing anything special or even knowing about break-in, by simply sending messages.
+Out of all encryption algorithms known to us only Signal double ratchet algorithm provides the ability to encryption security after break-ins.
+This recovery happens automatically and transparently to the users, without them doing anything special even knowing about break-in, by simply sending messages.
 Every time one of the communication parties replies to another party message, new random keys are generated and previously stolen keys become useless.

 Signal double ratchet algorithm is used in Signal, Cwtch and SimpleX Chat.
 This is why you cannot use SimpleX Chat profile on more than one device at the same time - the encryption scheme rotates the long term keys, randomly, and keys on another device become useless, as they would become useless for the attacker who stole them.
 Security always has some costs to the convenience.